JonTDean/LearningIsFun/README.md

 ## Introduction

-"Let's Learn Together" is a collaborative system that aims to foster a supportive and engaging learning environment for individuals of all skill levels.
+"Monastery" is a collaborative system that aims to foster a supportive and engaging learning environment for individuals of all skill levels.
 Whether you're a beginner looking to learn new skills or an experienced professional seeking to expand your knowledge, this project provides a centralized hub for sharing resources, asking questions, and collaborating with like-minded learners.

-By leveraging the power of community-driven learning, "Let's Learn Together" enables users to access a wide range of learning materials, participate in discussions, and contribute their own expertise.
+By leveraging the power of community-driven learning, "Monastery" enables users to access a wide range of learning materials, participate in discussions, and contribute their own expertise.
 The project's goal is to break down barriers to education and empower individuals to achieve their learning goals through mutual support and collaboration.

 ## Contact